googleapis/google-cloud-cpp/INSTALL.md

 sudo ldconfig
 ```

+#### gRPC

-**gRPC**: likewise, Ubuntu has packages for grpc-1.3.x, but this version is too
+Likewise, Ubuntu has packages for grpc-1.3.x, but this version is too old for
-old for the Google Cloud Platform APIs:
+the Google Cloud Platform APIs:

 ```bash
 cd /var/tmp/build